-\begin{section}{Conclusion and future work} In this work we proposed a general scheme of variance reduction, based on the stochastic proximal point algorithm (SPPA).
+\end{section} } \begin{section}{Conclusion and future work} In this work, we proposed a general scheme of variance reduction, based on the stochastic proximal point algorithm (SPPA).
 In particular, we introduced some new variants of SPPA coupled with various variance reduction strategies, namely SVRP, SAPA and L-SVRP (see Section \ref{sect:appli}) for which we provide improved convergence results compared to the vanilla version.
-As the experiments suggest, the convergence behavior of these stochastic proximal variance reduced methods is more stable with respect to the step-size, rendering them advantageous over their explicit-gradient counterparts.
+As the experiments suggest, the convergence behavior of these stochastic proximal variance-reduced methods is more stable with respect to the step size, rendering them advantageous over their explicit-gradient counterparts.

-Since in this work, differentiability of the summands is required, an interesting line of future research includes the extension of these results to the non smooth case and the model based framework, as also the consideration of inertial (accelerated) variants leading hopefully to faster rates. \end{section}
+Since in this paper, differentiability of the summands is required, an interesting line of future research includes the extension of these results to the nonsmooth case and the model-based framework, as well as the consideration of inertial (accelerated) variants leading, hopefully, to faster rates. \end{section}